Crepant resolutions of Weierstrass threefolds and non-Kodaira fibres: Examples and non-examples

 \begin{Rmk} Observe that for different values of the parameter $\lambda$, the three singular points in the central fibre of $X_\lambda$ change coordinates.
 As a consequence these points, which are singular only for some values of $\lambda$, are smooth points for the threefold. \end{Rmk} \end{Ex}

-In Example \ref{ex: CCvG}, the points of the multiplicity $2$ component of the non-Kodaira fibres are smooth points also for the elliptic surface obtained by restriction to the \emph{generic} curve through the points where $f = g = 0$.
-As observed in Remark \ref{rmk: moving singularities}, this is enough to ensure that the threefold is smooth at those points.
+In Example~\ref{ex: CCvG}, a point of the multiplicity $2$ component of the non-Kodaira fibres is a smooth point for the elliptic surface obtained by restriction to the \emph{generic} curve through the points where $f = g = 0$.
+As observed in Remark~\ref{rmk: moving singularities}, this is enough to ensure that the threefold is smooth at those points.
 The next example will show that this condition is not necessary.

 \begin{Ex} Consider in $\PP(\cO_{\PP^2}(4) \oplus \cO_{\PP^2}(6) \oplus \cO_{\PP^2})$ the fibration in Weierstrass form

 where $s = 0$ and $t = 0$ define a smooth cubic and a smooth quartic respectively, with transverse intersection in $12$ distinct points.
 The discriminant of this fibration is